-1. Set realistic goals.
+1. Set realistic goals

 If you have a realistic goal, then doing the necessary steps will make you feel content and happy with yourself.
-And if you are happy, then you won’t be frustrated.

-2. Take a break.
+2. Take a break

 In this break do, whatever makes you feel good and happy and only start trading again when your frustration goes away.

-Things you should consider to avoid emotions in trading.
+Things you should consider to avoid emotions in trading

 Improper risk management leads to emotional trading problems.
 No matter if you win a trade or you lose one, if you risk too much on one trade, you will surely experience emotional problems.

 If you risk too much on a trade and that trade turns out to be a winner, it will make you overconfident and may also result in improper trade execution.

-This happens with every single person if they let their emotions control themselves.
+This happens with every single person if they let their emotions control them.
 All successful traders have control over their emotions and don’t let the emotions control them.